 WASHINGTON, D.C. – Congressman Andy Biggs reintroduced the Fund and Complete the Border Wall Act.
 This bill fully funds, completes, and pays for the border wall, while giving Border Patrol agents the resources they need to do their jobs.
 Congressman Biggs released the following statement:

 WASHINGTON, D.C. – U.S. Representatives Brian Babin (TX-36) and Andy Biggs (AZ-05) have announced that they will co-chair the Border Security Caucus for the 116th Congress.

 WASHINGTON, D.C. – Today, Congressman Biggs introduced the Pay Our Protectors Act to provide pay for federal employees tasked with securing our border and deterring illegal immigration during this government shutdown.

-WASHINGTON, D.C. – Today, President Donald Trump signed the Right to Try Act into law.
-Congressman Biggs, the sponsor of the House bill, issued the following statement:
+WASHINGTON, D.C. – Tonight, President Donald J. Trump addressed the nation, continuing to make the case for border security.
+Congressman Biggs issued the following statement:

 WASHINGTON, D.C. – The December jobs report showed a stronger-than-expected jobs and wage rate increase across the United States.
 Congressman Biggs released the following statement:

 WASHINGTON, D.C. – On the first day of the 116th Congress, House Democrats voted to pass a government funding bill that will increase America’s national debt, leave our southern border unsecured, and force Americans to subsidize international abortions.
 Congressman Biggs voted against the bill and issued the following statement:

 WASHINGTON, D.C. – Today, Congressman Andy Biggs was sworn in for his second term to the U.S. House of Representatives.
 He released the following statement: